open/close all folders

 - The Squadette: So far the only female SWAT cop.
 Justified Trope as the LAPD has had a 4:1 ratio of male officers to female officers as of 2013.

-- Twofer Token Minority: Alonso has to deal with discrimination being a woman in SWAT since not a lot of female LAPD officers are serving in the unit, not to mention also being Latina and bisexual.
+- Twofer Token Minority: Alonso has had to deal with discrimination being a woman in SWAT since not a lot of female LAPD officers are serving in the unit, not to mention also being Latina and bisexual.

 Officer III Victor Tan